Pretoria Pit disaster: Memorials

 There is a memorial to the victims in Westhoughton cemetery.
-A memorial service is held there each year and a selection of artifacts from the disaster is displayed in Westhoughton Central Library.
+Erected in 1910, it is Grade II listed.A memorial service is held there each year and a selection of artifacts from the disaster is displayed in Westhoughton Central Library.

 A statue opposite Westhoughton church by Jane Robbins was unveiled on 19 December 2010 almost 100 years after the disaster.
 Another memorial was erected in 2010 on the 100th anniversary at the end of Broadway on the border between Atherton and Over Hulton funded from by grants and donations.
 The site is about 300 yards from the No.4 shaft from which the survivors and bodies were raised.

 On 19 December 2008, an account of the disaster was discovered, written anonymously by a man who accompanied the rescue team.

 A play, Sleep, Comrade Sleep, was written and performed in 2005 by the staff and students of Westhoughton High School and reprised for the centenary in 2010.